hectorups/leexplorer-android/README.md

 * User can see a list of exhibits order by distance (beacons in range)
 * User can see a basic detail view of artwork: Author, Date, Origin, Description...
 * User receives notifications when there are exhibits (beacons) nearby.
-* User is able to add Social Share widget for exhibits
+* User is able to share an exhibit or museum on his social networks

 Maybe MVP